 Ulcerative Colitis Diet Plan

-As a follow up to last week's article on A Natural Treatment Program for Ulcerative Colitis, this article provides a specific diet plan that many people with ulcerative colitis and other types of inflammatory bowel disease can benefit from.
+As a follow up to part one of this series on a natural treatment program for ulcerative colitis and other symptoms of chronic gastrointestinal distress, this article provides a specific dietary plan that many people with ulcerative colitis and other types of inflammatory bowel disease can benefit from.

-The following diet plan is appropriate for people with ulcerative colitis who are not in the midst of a flare up:
+The following dietary plan is appropriate for people with ulcerative colitis who are not in the midst of a flare-up:

 1. Fruit smoothie made with bananas, blueberries, and enough water to get it going.

-2. Bowl of porridge made out of long grain white rice (2 cups of water for 1 cup of rice), a small handful of raisins (cooked for at least 5 minutes), and a sprinkle of cinnamon and 1 teaspoon of raw or unpasteurized honey.
+2. Bowl of porridge made with white rice (2 cups of water for 1 cup of rice), a small handful of raisins (cooked for at least 5 minutes), and a sprinkle of cinnamon and 1 teaspoon of raw or unpasteurized honey.

 3. Green smoothie made with 2-3 peaches, 2 tablespoons of blueberries or blackberries, 2 big handfuls of spinach, and enough water to blend everything together.